geojupyter/workshop-csdms2025/modules/01-collaborating-in-jupyterhub/exercise.md

 ## Step 2: Explore some example data

-1. Navigate to the newly cloned repository in the JupyterLab file browser on the left panel.
+1. **Navigate to the newly cloned repository in the JupyterLab file browser** on the left panel.
-   If the left panel isn't open, click the topmost icon in the far left column.
+    * If the left panel isn't open, click the topmost icon in the far left column.
-1. Navigate to the `exercises/module-1` directory.
+1. **Navigate to the `exercises/module-1` directory**.
-1. Double-click the GeoJSON file `seec.json` to view it with the JupyterLab viewer.
+1. **Double-click the GeoJSON file `seec.json`** to view it with the JupyterLab viewer.
-1. Right-click the same GeoJSON file `seec.json`, and select "JSON" to view the raw contents of the file in a structured way.
+1. **Right-click the same GeoJSON file `seec.json`, and select "JSON"** to view the raw contents of the file in a structured way.

 JupyterLab is about much more than Notebooks!